 Some older HDB flats go through SERS, where the flats are repurchased by the government in a bid to renew the estate.

 But if you bought a condo or private property and it immediately goes en bloc… Tough luck.
 SSD payable.

 Buyer’s Stamp Duty (BSD)

-Pretty self-explanatory, but here goes anyway: Buyer’s Stamp Duty (BSD) is payable when you purchase a property, whether it’s a condo/ private property, a resale HDB flat or even a BTO flat.
+Pretty self-explanatory, but here goes anyway: Buyer’s Stamp Duty (BSD) is payable when you buy a property.
+You’ll have to pay BSD regardless of whether you’re purchasing a condo/ private property, a resale HDB flat or even a BTO flat.